FlatBone/quantum-progress-bar/README.md

 ```

 ### Advanced Manipulation with Dirac Notation
-Use the `QuantumProgressBar` class to (attempt to) precisely control quantum states.
+Use the `Quantum-Progress-Bar` class to (attempt to) precisely control quantum states.
 ```python
 from quantum_progress_bar import QuantumProgressBar import time